 In AI-assisted AVIs, recorded responses are reviewed by humans but also analyzed by AI algorithms.
 For example, AI studies candidates’ responses, facial expressions, tone of voice, etc., and helps to identify behavioral traits such as confidence and communication skills.

-In AI-led video interviews, AI takes a more central role by conducting the interview and making selection decisions.
+In AI-led video interviews, AI takes a more central role by conducting the interview and scoring the candidate.
 These specialized AI software help with:

 Asking questions.